 Mathematical constants like pi or e cannot be arbitrarily set, and so give no freedom for writing.

-Message searcher is completely right that the values of \pi and e follow from pure logic alone.
-Omnipotence does not include the power to do things which are logically impossible, and making \pi or e have any other value would fall into that category.
+Message searcher is completely right that the values of and follow from pure logic alone.
+Omnipotence does not include the power to do things which are logically impossible, and making or have any other value would fall into that category.

 However, I also wish to register my complete and total skeptism regarding St. Johannes' supposed message in the fine structure constant.
 I don't want to be rude, but calculating the value of the fine-structure constant from numerology is a pretty classic crackpot move, and I've seen this kind of thing many times before (with completely different explanations, of course).
 The fact is that there are so many different arbitrary assumptions, explicit and hidden, in this calculation, that I'm convinced that no matter what value the fine-structure constant took, one could find an equally interesting coincidence with some complicated calculation related to the Bible (of course having nothing to do with its actual message; cf. Titus 3:9 and the other warnings about speculation in the Pastoral Letters.)